psrc/psrc.github.io/_posts/2014-12-05-hh-survey-pr1.md

 [website]: https://survey.psrc.org/web/pages/home
 [data]: http://www.psrc.org/data/transportation/travel-surveys/2014-household

 Public Release 1 of data from the 2014 Puget Sound Regional Travel Study is now available for download.

-This is the first release of data from this major data collection effort from PSRC, the first of its kind for our region in eight years.

-##### The Puget Sound Regional Travel Study

 This large-scale household travel and activity survey took place in spring 2014.
 Data collection started in April and ended in mid-June.
 Nearly 6,000 households throughout King, Kitsap, Pierce, and Snohomish counties participated.
 The study plan also includes a survey of university students and staff, completed in fall 2014.
 A booster survey of the region will take place in spring 2015.

 ##### Notes on Public Release 1